JimRottinger/learnings/README.md

 ## AngularJS

 These notes pertain to Angular 1.x and not the newer Angular.
-To learn AngularJS, I worked through the Build Your Own Angular book by Tero Parviainen
+To learn AngularJS, I worked through the Build Your Own Angular book by Tero Parviainen.
+You can find the code for that [here](https://github.com/JimRottinger/build-your-own-angular).

 - Build Your Own Angular
   - Part 1: Scopes